Siddhartha1193/portfolio/README.md

 * [nvm-windows](https://github.com/coreybutler/nvm-windows)

 ### Using a Node installer to install Node.js and npm
-If you are unable to use a Node version manager, you can use a Node installer to install both Node.js and npm on your system.
+Node installer can be used to install both Node.js and npm locally if Node version manager seems difficult to use.

 * [Node.js installer](https://nodejs.org/en/download/)
 * [NodeSource installer](https://github.com/nodesource/distributions)

 #### OS X or Windows Node installers
-If you're using OS X or Windows, use one of the installers from the [Node.js download page](https://nodejs.org/en/download/).
+For OS X or Windows, use one of the installers from the [Node.js download page](https://nodejs.org/en/download/).
 Be sure to install the version labeled LTS.
 Other versions have not yet been tested with npm.

 #### Linux or other operating systems Node installers
-If you're using Linux or another operating system, use one of the following installers:
+For Linux or another operating system, use one of the following installers:

 * [NodeSource installer](https://github.com/nodesource/distributions) (recommended)
 * One of the installers on the [Node.js download page](https://nodejs.org/en/download/)

 ### 2. Install React
-You can install React using npm package manager by using the below command.
+React can be installed using npm package manager by using the below command.

 `npm install -g create-react-app  `

 ### 3. Run the App
-After completing steps 1 and 2, you can start the server by running the following command.
+After completing steps 1 and 2, start the server by running the following command.

 Navigate to the directory that has the react app.
 Run the following command

 `npm start`

 The app will look like this